I wrote and filmed these gardening lessons to give you a walk through a few of the basics to think about when putting in an organic garden.

 So what is tilling?
 However you do it, you’re turning the soil over so some of the lower soil comes up and some of the upper soil goes down.

 To till or not to till has been a hot topic for decades and continues to this day.
-I get into it in more detail in the Academy.
 I’ve researched this extensively and find that arguments on both sides make a lot of sense.

 I’ve also found personally that by correctly tilling a garden or following a no-till method, excellent results can be achieved.